 Estimated vs. Actual Taxes

 An issue that occasionally arises is the difference between estimated taxes used at closing and the actual tax bill that arrives later.
 These discrepancies can stem from changes in property valuation or an adjustment in local tax rates.
 In such cases, either the buyer or seller may need to make additional payments after closing to settle the balance.
-Reviewing all calculations with experienced Houston services or the title company can help minimize these risks.
+Reviewing all calculations with experienced Houston real estate attorney services or the title company can help minimize these risks.

 Handling Adjustments Post-Closing